Entrance is on the side of the building.

 Generally, weekly appointments are scheduled at the beginning of treatment.
 As progress is made and maintained, appointments will become less frequent (e.g., bi-weekly, monthly) until a client "graduates" from counseling, which means there is a termination to counseling services.

-Length of treatment is entirely dependent on the needs of the individual/family, and I cannot pre-determine the number of sessions a person will require to reach her/his counseling goal.
-I have worked with children who have needed only a few sessions, and those who have needed many sessions.
+Length of treatment is entirely dependent on the needs of the individual/family, and we cannot pre-determine the number of sessions a person will require to reach her/his counseling goal.
+We have worked with children who have needed only a few sessions, and those who have needed many sessions.

 WHY DO YOU HAVE TOYS & GAMES?

-I utilize play-based techniques with most children because play is the language of children.
+We work with people as young as 2, which means we must utilize play-based techniques because play is the language of children.
 Their young brains are not developed enough to be able to tolerate traditional "talk therapy."
-Children can communicate through play using miniatures, art, sand, puppets, and more by acting out situations that bother them without needing to verbalize these situations -- that's what I help them to do.
+Children can communicate through play using miniatures, art, sand, puppets, and more by acting out situations that bother them without needing to verbalize these situations -- that's what we help them to do.
 For additional information regarding play-based outcomes, go to https://www.a4pt.org/page/Research?.

 DO YOU OFFER EVENING AND WEEKEND APPOINTMENTS?